habemus-agency/lawn-mower/readme.md

 * **date** - field must be a valid date.
 * **slug** - field must contain only lowercase letters, numbers and `-`.
 * **recaptcha:*secret*** - field is a Google Recaptcha field, if valid it's automatically removed from validated data.
+* **callback** - the callable given in the constructor is called.
+It must return true if the field is valid or false if not.

 There are 3 ways to pass `Rules` to `Validator`: let's take a look at a file field.